Gluten Free Hoisin Chicken Thighs

 Gluten Free Garlic Shrimp Stir Fry

 Easy stir fry meals like this one are a mainstay of busy weeknights.
 In this dish, bright colorful veggies and beautiful jumbo shrimp come together in an Asian inspired sauce.
-We love shrimp and I am always excited to buy the big, 2 lb. bag as it is both convenient and economical.
-Typically the shrimp have already been deveined, so all that remains is to peel before cooking.
-Completely gluten free, I used coconut aminos to keep the recipe lower in sodium and also made a very small amount of rice as we are watching carbs.
-If salt is not a concern you can use all tamari, and of course you can adjust the rice serving for larger families (and appetites).
+I love shrimp and I am always excited to buy the big, 2 lb. bag as it is both convenient and economical.
+Typically, the shrimp have already been deveined so all that remains is to peel before cooking.
+Completely gluten free, I used coconut aminos to keep the recipe lower in sodium and also made a side of white rice to go with it.
+If salt is not a concern you can use all tamari, and of course you can double the recipe for larger families (and appetites).

 4 servings